 The Chocolate Factory received an Obie grant in 2009.
 Its works have received Bessie and Obie Awards and have toured nationally and internationally.

 The creation of new work by our founding artists is The Chocolate Factory’s primary program activity.
 Under the leadership of founding artist and Artistic Director Brian Rogers, recent projects include Hot Box (2012-13), Selective Memory (2010-11) – “its connection of image and movement places it in the forefront of today’s many investigations of how video can connect with live performance” – NY Times, and redevelop (death valley) (2009).

-When not in use for resident artist projects, The Chocolate Factory provides support to visiting dance, theater, music, visual and multi-disciplinary artists in the form of dedicated access to our space and technical equipment, substantive creative residency periods, commissioning funds, and administrative support.
+When not in use for resident artist projects, The Chocolate Factory provides support to visiting dance, theater, music, visual and multi-disciplinary artists in the form of dedicated access to our space and technical equipment, salaried creative residency periods, commissioning funds, and administrative support.
 Visiting Artist projects are curated by Artistic Director Brian Rogers.

 THROW is currently on hiatus.
 The series may return at some point in the future.
 Meanwhile, keep asking each other questions!
 THROW is a performance-development series curated and moderated by Sarah Maxfield.
 It is designed to provide artists with a platform for ideas-in-progress, and to provide audiences with insight into the investigative process of performance-making.
 THROW is curated with a strong emphasis on artists who are investigating form as well as content, artists who are truly testing ideas and who consider the audience crucial to their developmental process.
 There is no formal application process for the series.
 If you are interested in participating in THROW, please email Sarah to express your interest by describing the nature of your artistic research.
 Include links to previous works, if possible, and/or invite Sarah to a rehearsal, showing, or performance.